 This surgery is often done on hands and wrists.

 Tendons in Finger

 Copyright © Nucleus Medical Media, Inc.

 You may have tendon adhesions if you had an injury to the area or if you had surgery that affected the tendon.
 Tenolysis is done when other therapies, like physical therapy, are unsuccessful.

-In addition to tenolysis, the doctor may need to do other procedures.
+In addition to tenolysis, other procedures may need to be done.
 The goal is to have full movement of the affected body part.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 A physical exam will be done before the procedure.